AHOY! Animatable Humans under Occlusion from YouTube Videos with Gaussian Splatting and Video Diffusion Priors: Conclusion

 \section{Conclusion}

-We have presented AHOY, a method that reconstructs complete, animatable 3D Gaussian avatars from in-the-wild monocular video despite heavy occlusion---unlocking YouTube-scale footage as a source of 3D human assets.
+We have presented AHOY, a method that reconstructs complete, animatable 3D Gaussian avatars from in-the-wild monocular video despite heavy occlusion, unlocking YouTube-scale footage as a source of 3D human assets.
 Our key insight is to use an identity-finetuned video diffusion model as a bridge between imperfect coarse renderings and dense, realistic supervision: by embedding coarse avatar renderings into the model's latent space via RF-Inversion and decoding them back, the identity prior fills in previously unobserved regions while preserving body layout.
 The resulting avatars are robust enough to be animated with novel poses and composited into 3DGS scenes reconstructed from casual cell-phone video.
 Our method inherits limitations from its diffusion backbone: the identity-finetuned model may hallucinate plausible but incorrect details for body regions that are never observed, and the quality of the final avatar is bounded by the fidelity of the video diffusion model.
 Additionally, our pipeline requires several stages of optimization and diffusion inference, making it substantially slower than feed-forward methods.
 Addressing these limitations suggests several promising directions: scaling to stronger video diffusion models as they improve and incorporating geometric consistency constraints into the hallucination stage.
-We hope that AHOY demonstrates that occlusion---long treated as a nuisance to be avoided---can be overcome, opening the door to learning from the vast diversity of human appearance captured in everyday video.
+We hope that AHOY demonstrates that occlusion, long treated as a nuisance to be avoided, can be overcome, opening the door to learning from the vast diversity of human appearance captured in everyday video.

 \paragraph{\textbf{Acknowledgements.}} We gratefully acknowledge support from the hessian.AI Service Center (funded by the Federal Ministry of Research, Technology and Space, BMFTR, grant no. 16IS22091) and the hessian.AI Innovation Lab (funded by the Hessian Ministry for Digital Strategy and Innovation, grant no. S-DIW04/0013/003).
+We especially thank Patrick Blauth at the hessian.AI Service Center for technical assistance.
+This work was further supported by the German Federal Ministry of Education and Research (BMBF): T\"ubingen AI Center, FKZ: 01IS18039A.
+Gerard Pons-Moll is a member of the Machine Learning Cluster of Excellence, EXC number 2064/1 -- Project number 390727645.
+The research reported in this publication was also supported by funding from King Abdullah University of Science and Technology (KAUST) -- Center of Excellence for Generative AI, under award number 5940 and a gift from Google.